xibosignage/xibo-manual/source/en/install_cms.md

 alternative port number, then you'll need to do so by copying the `cms_custom-ports.yml.template` file and changing the `ports` section for `cms-xmr`.

+The ports section of a Docker Compose YML file lists ports in the format <host>:<container> - to move to port 8080 the declaration would be `8080:80`.

-To use this file replace any `docker-compose up -d` commands in the above instructions with `docker-compose -f cms.custom-ports.yml up -d`.
+To use this file replace any `docker-compose up -d` commands in the above instructions with `docker-compose -f cms_custom-ports.yml up -d`.

 ## Remote MySQL